Mental Health Initiative Manager

 As a licensed clinical social worker, Angela specializes in spirituality integrated psychotherapy, religious trauma, children’s trauma and attachment issues, identity issues, life transitions, and clinician, clergy and leadership mental health and wellness.
 With proven success in interdisciplinary program development, intercultural bridge building, and organizational leadership, Angela served as a chaplain and a therapist at Tennyson Center for Children, where she helped create one of the nation’s few spiritually integrated residential treatment programs.
 She has created and facilitated multiple training workshops on therapeutic intervention and cultural competence within the social work field, and has developed curriculum for the University of Denver’s Graduate School of Social Work, where she serves as an adjunct faculty member.

-Angela is currently under care for ordination in the Disciples of Christ Christian Church, North Carolina region.
-She is a clergy activist, and faith community justice educator, and is known for organizing in such a way that pays close attention to the nuanced intersections of social identity, religious belief, and mental health.
-Active in her congregation, Covenant Christian Church Disciples of Christ, Angela co-leads racial justice efforts through an ecumenical cohort of churches in Cary, North Carolina by the name of Community in the Heart of Christ.
+Angela was recently ordained in the Christian Church (Disciples of Christ) North Carolina region.
+She is a clergy activist and faith community justice educator, and is known for organizing in such a way that pays close attention to the nuanced intersections of social identity, religious belief, and mental health.
+Active in her congregation, Covenant Christian Church Disciples of Christ, Angela co-leads racial justice efforts through Community in the Heart of Christ, as well as co-leads an affirming LGBTQ+ Christian Support Group through Sanctuary, a non-profit organization that helps churches and individuals welcome LGBTQ+ community through conversations, worship and story.

 Getting to Know Angela